Man with laptop infront of city scape

 Health insurance in Hong Kong for foreign expats

-So, if you’re thinking of moving to Hong Kong, whether for the next stage of your career or for the rest of your life, you’ll find yourself in safe hands.
+So, if you’re thinking of relocating, whether for the next stage of your career or for the rest of your life, you’ll find yourself in safe hands.
 We’ve put together an overview of the Hong Kong healthcare system to give you an idea of what to expect.

 Hong Kong’s healthcare system as with many other destinations, is a dual system, consisting of both public and private healthcare providers.
 Each sector sticks to the highest possible standards, with well-trained healthcare professionals, many of whom speak English or a second language, as well as modern facilities and state-of-the-art medical equipment.